 The NINDS-funded International Study of Unruptured Aneurysm Study collected natural history data that guides medical decision-making based on size and location of asymptomatic aneurysms.

-Genetics.
 Scientists have long known about the link between cerebral and aortic aneurysm (the aorta is the body's main artery).
 However, they still do not fully understand the relationship between the two types of aneurysm.
 Recent genome-wide association studies (GWAS) provide molecular evidence for shared biological function and activities (pathophysiology) of these aneurysms.
 A specific site on chromosome 9p21 has been identified as increasing the risk for both cerebral and aortic aneurysms.
 This GWAS data, along with linkage data to other susceptible locations for genes or DNA sequences, indicate that individuals and families harboring one type of aneurysm may be at especially increased risk of the other.

 Other scientists are studying additional chromosomes and chromosomal regions to identify aneurysm-related genes.

-Diagnostic tools.
 Cerebral aneurysms located at the posterior communicating artery and in the arteries in the back part of the brain (called the vertebral and basilar arteries) are common and have higher risk of rupture than aneurysms at other locations.
 NINDS-funded scientists are working to identify the features associated with rupture and use these factors to build a scoring scale to guide and support clinical decisions.

 The risk of having an aneurysm burst is difficult to determine and there can be serious complications from surgical treatments.
 Researchers are developing a new model to diagnose brain aneurysms based on the presence of molecules that can potentially tell whether there is a high chance of an aneurysm burst.
 This procedure can be done by using brain imaging without the need to open the skull.
 Not only would this new tool be less invasive, it would also allow for people to be treated before an aneurysm bursts.

-Hormones and medication.
 Studies indicate aspirin lessens inflammation in cerebral aneurysms and reduces the risk of rupture.
 However, aspirin also inhibits the blood cells (platelets) that are important in stopping bleeding once a rupture occurs.
 Researchers are using mouse models to examine how inflammation impacts the formation and rupture of cerebral aneurysms, and the molecular mechanisms that contribute to the protective effect of aspirin.

 Cerebral aneurysms and subarachnoid hemorrhage are more common in postmenopausal women than in men.
 Estrogen replacement therapy reduces the risk for subarachnoid hemorrhage in post-menopausal women.
 Researchers are investigating exactly how estrogen protects women against developing aneurysms.
 They hypothesize protection primarily occurs through inflammatory cells.

-Treatments.
 Other research projects include studies of the effectiveness of microsurgical clipping and endovascular surgery to treat ruptured and unruptured aneurysms, the use of various types of coils and other materials to block the flow of blood into the aneurysm, and the influence of blood flow speed and pressure on the success or failure of treatment.

-Where can I get more information?
+Where can I find more information about cerebral aneurysms?

 Brain Aneurysm Foundation

-American Stroke Association: A Division of American Heart Association
+American Stroke Association

 American Association of Neurological Surgeons